gilcrest/diygoapi/README.md

 ## Minimum Requirements

 Go and PostgreSQL are required in order to run these APIs.
-In addition, several database objects must be created (see [Database Setup](#database-setup) below)
+In addition, several database objects must be created (see [Database Objects Setup](#database-objects-setup) below)

 ## Table of Contents